neuro-inc/neuro-cli/CLI.md

 ### neuro blob cp

-Simple utility to copy files and directories into and from Blob Storage.<br/>Either SOURCES or DESTINATION should have `blob://` scheme.
+Simple utility to copy files and directories into and from Blob Storage.<br/><br/>Either SOURCES or DESTINATION should have `blob://` scheme.
 If scheme is<br/>omitted, file:// scheme is assumed.
-It is currently not possible to copy<br/>files between Blob Storage \(`blob://`) destination, nor with `storage://`<br/>scheme paths.
-Use `/dev/stdin` and `/dev/stdout` file names to upload a file<br/>from standard input or output to stdout.
-File permissions, modification<br/>times and other attributes will not be passed to Blob Storage metadata<br/>during upload.
+It is currently not possible to copy<br/>files between Blob Storage \(`blob://`) destination, nor with `storage://`<br/>scheme paths.<br/><br/>Use `/dev/stdin` and `/dev/stdout` file names to upload a file from standard<br/>input or output to stdout.<br/><br/>Any number of \--exclude and --include options can be passed.
+The filters<br/>that appear later in the command take precedence over filters that appear<br/>earlier in the command.
+If neither \--exclude nor --include options are<br/>specified the default can be changed using the storage.cp-exclude<br/>configuration variable documented in "neuro help user-config".<br/><br/>File permissions, modification times and other attributes will not be passed<br/>to Blob Storage metadata during upload.

 **Usage:**